heliorodri/starbux/README.md

 - If you need to update and item you need to send a `post` to `/cart/update-item/` and send the body of your drink
-- and also you send the id of you cart item
+  - you also need to send the id of you cart item
   - and, as always, you need to send the `token`
-- here is an example
+- here is an example of payload

 ```
 {